itaypanda/SimpleToast/README.md

 Simple toast notification library with tailwind css.

-**This means TailwindCSS is required! for this to work out of the box**
+**This means TailwindCSS is required! for this to work "out of the box"**

 Please note this may bug a bit on mobile